The Problem With Cynthia Erivo Playing Harriet Tubman In 'Harriet'

 Many of us are familiar with Cynthia’s work from her performance in The Color Purple on Broadway, and in criminally underappreciated films such as Bad Times At The El Royale and Widows.
 And it’s not her talent that’s being questioned by Black Twitter, but her views on African-Americans and the people she interacts with who feel the same way.

-Last year, I wrote about how writer/blogger Luvvie Ajayi got on Black Twitter’s bad side when she unexpectedly felt the need to talk shit about R&B singer Tevin Campbell.
+Last year, I wrote about how Nigerian-born writer/blogger Luvvie Ajayi got on Black Twitter’s bad side when she unexpectedly felt the need to talk shit about R&B singer Tevin Campbell.
 Black Twitter was so taken aback by Luvvie’s tweets that they not only jumped to Tevin’s defense and explained why he and his career were deserving of a lot more respect, they also made time to drag Luvvie while doing so.
 Part of the reason why Black Twitter responded to Luvvie the way they did was not just because of what she said about Tevin Campbell, but also because of her history of making “jokes” about African-Americans on her timeline, despite the fact that much of her popularity and her career has come from getting the attention of African-Americans via Twitter, getting them to read and laugh at her weekly blogs and live-tweets about Scandal, which then led to her getting a book deal, and then getting approached by Scandal creator Shonda Rhimes herself.
 One of the people who Luvvie is friends with and who has previously laughed at her jokes and shady-ass comments on Twitter while also making a few of her own?
-Cynthia Erivo.
+Cynthia Erivo, who is also of Nigerian descent and who was born in South London.
 This very long and detailed thread of tweets goes into further detail about Cynthia’s history on Twitter making and laughing with those jokes, so you may want to set aside a few minutes to click on the tweet below and read the entire thread from beginning to end.

 Here is why Cynthia Erivo, in particular, should not play Harriet Tubman.— 🇺🇸🌴Electric Bo Peep🌴🇺🇸 (@eBoPeep) September 24, 2018